eljefe303030/Melius/README.md

 Do not update any mods within this mod list.
 Reason being is that mods have been patched, both by including a patch file and binary patching.
 Consequences of updating mods can include mods no longer functioning as intended, to the whole mod list not working.

+[MrFuddyDuddy has created some patches for Creations mods](https://github.com/eljefe303030/Melius/blob/main/assets/docs/Creation%20Patches.md).
+I do not have these mods and so have not tested them myself.
+All available in the [Miscellaneous files section of the Melius Nexus page](https://www.nexusmods.com/starfield/mods/12658?tab=files).

 ## Gameplay Guide

 ### Additional Key Commands